stephenson/foghub/README.markdown

 Foghub is a Sinatra application that can receive, and parse, the data given by Github's service hooks.

-Clone this repository, and edit `config.yml` to include your Fogbugz credentials.
+Clone this repository, and edit `config.yml` to include your Fogbugz credentials and aliases.
+Aliases are names you can use in your commits, e.g. @user, that'll be attached to a certain Fogbugz user id.

 Deploy Foghub with your configuration file, and set your Github repository's post-recieve URL service hook to:

     yourdomain.com/commit

 Each time a commit hits your Github repo, Foghub should take care of getting your commits into Fogbugz.

-## Assigning

-In `alias.yml` you can set up aliases for your employees.

 # Feature plans